BE332-6-AU-CO:

 By the end of this module, students will be expected to be able to:

-- Identify an appropriate futures or options-based strategy to fulfill an investment
+- Identify an appropriate futures or options-based strategy to fulfil an investment objective

 No additional information available.